OutSystems/docs-product/src/develop/data/offline/intro.md

 ![Sync implementation steps](images/sync-implementation-steps.png)

-Before you start the sync implementation, analyze the business needs and define who the end-users are.
+Before you start the sync implementation, analyze the business needs and define who the end users are.
 Define the conditions under which the app should work.
 This will help in creating the connectivity and data capacity requirements that your apps should meet.

 Also, decide who modifies the records and how.
 The sync implementation will be influenced by the number of users accessing a database record simultaneously and whether the editing of records is possible in the mobile app.
 In cases when the server holds the main data and the clients download the updates, you may want to implement the [Read-Only Data Optimized](<patterns/read-only-data-optimized.md>) sync pattern.
 However, in cases where many clients access and modify data, you will need a more complex sync pattern similar to the [Read/Write Data with Conflict Detection](<patterns/read-write-data-with-conflict-detection.md>).